Larmeal/End-to-end-online-retail-analysis/README.md

 Guidelines:
 1. Upload the raw data from [Online retail](https://drive.google.com/file/d/1BYej-MzFBptFdbyCavLNCM5Kqy8B250k/view?usp=sharing) to a local database such as MySQL for starting the project.
 2. Download the raw data to the local machine for transforming the data later, and Google Cloud Storage to preserve the raw data.
-3. In extraction step, you have to collect 2 datasets including 3.1 The transaction data of online retial from [Online retail](https://drive.google.com/file/d/1BYej-MzFBptFdbyCavLNCM5Kqy8B250k/view?usp=sharing).
+3. In **extraction step**, you have to collect 2 datasets including
+  - 3.1 The transaction data of online retial from [Online retail](https://drive.google.com/file/d/1BYej-MzFBptFdbyCavLNCM5Kqy8B250k/view?usp=sharing).
-3.2 The British Pounds (GBP) exchange rate to convert the "UnitPrice" column from GBP to THB from [GBP exchange rate](https://de-training-2020-7au6fmnprq-de.a.run.app/currency_gbp/all).
+  - 3.2 The British Pounds (GBP) exchange rate to convert the "UnitPrice" column from GBP to THB from [GBP exchange rate API](https://de-training-2020-7au6fmnprq-de.a.run.app/currency_gbp/all).
+4. In **transformation step**, you should clean the data to prepare the analytical data according to the conditions thus 4.1 The "StockCode" column should be 5-digit pure integral number.
+4.2 The "Quantity" and "UnitPrice" value should be more than 0.
+4.3 The "InvoiceDate" should be timestamp column type before ingesting to BigQuery.
+4.4 The data must have the "THBprice" column before ingesting to BigQuery.
+5. Before cleaning the data, Upload the cleaned data to Google Cloud Storage to perserve the analytical data
+6. Build the airflow pipeline to
+7. In **Loading step**,